 The NPSO will determine the appropriate type of funding needed for different elements of the NPA.
 We outline our assessment criteria which the NPSO could use to help determine its objective.
+Other criteria can be added to this list to strengthen the robustness of the assessment framework such as tax implications of funding instrument or stakeholder, contingency plan viability and complexity.

-Assessment Criteria Definition Systemic Risk Risk of failure of vendor solution and the impact it has on continued provision of payment services within the ecosystem. oysternio rtisit • State of the security and stability of the operations to provide a stable service.
-Number of competitors interested in the market and wanting to compete on price and quality.
-Competition Level of innovation that is driven by vendors to differentiate themselves.
+Assessment Criteria Definition Systemic Risk Risk of failure of vendor solution and the impact it has on continued provision of payment services within the ecosystem.
+State of the security and stability of the operations to provide a stable service.
+Competition Number of competitors interested in the market and wanting to compete on price and quality.
+Level of innovation that is driven by vendors to differentiate themselves.
 Barriers to entry for other vendors.
 Accessibility Level of accessibility for PSPs (large or small).
-Efficient delivery of the system and innovation to the end-users.
-E.C.
-1 Corporate governance structures in place.
-Efficiency Reduced overheads and efficient operational structure.
+Efficiency Efficient delivery of the system and innovation to the end-users.
+Corporate governance structures in place.
+Reduced overheads and efficient operational structure.
 Pricing impact for the end-user.
-Financial risk (investment at risk) carried by the investor.
-Financial Risk Size of investment required to design, build and operate service. · · · · · · · · · · · · · · · · · Risk profile of the investment.
-Intellectual Opportunity and restrictions in the usage of IP to develop other products or Property use the IP in other countries/sectors.
+Financial Risk Financial risk (investment at risk) carried by the investor.
+Size of investment required to design, build and operate service.
+Risk profile of the investment.
+Intellectual Property Opportunity and restrictions in the usage of IP to develop other products or use the IP in other countries/sectors.